quinnkeast/product-language-framework/docs/style-and-mechanics.md

 <Usage type="yes">
 ### Yes
 - our mobile app
-- taste profile
+- reading recommendations
-- your box
+- your list
 </Usage>
 <Usage type="no">
 ### No
 - our Mobile App
-- Taste Profile
+- Reading Recommendations
-- your Box
+- your Lox
 </Usage>
 ```